dbt-labs/docs.getdbt.com/website/docs/guides/databricks-qs.md

    4. Re-open the dbt tile.
    5. Select the SQL warehouse you just created from the drop-down list.

 7. Select a schema from the drop-down list, and then click **Add**.
-The drop-down list displays schemas you own or have access to.
+The drop-down list displays schemas you have read and write access to.
 You can repeat this step to add multiple schemas.

    Partner Connect creates the following resources in your workspace: